RelyingEarth87/Password-Manager/README.md

    4.1 If your Python is not installed on your boot drive (C:), you may need to type "path\to\Python.exe -m pip install pyperclip" instead
 5. If you have Python version 3.9 or later, you are done and can run the program 5.1 If you have an earlier version of Python, you will also need to type "pip install pickle"
+6. (optional) If you would like (or if you get an error from my very basic implementation of file naming convention), you can change the path to a specific folder or file name in line 2 of the program file.

 # Running the program
 The function will automatically run for you when you run the program, but I would recommend running it in a code editor or IDE so you can see the output before the program closes.